stack ls commands¶

 description format specification, only the American English spelling (license)

 --depth option limits the depth of dependency resolution.

---prune <packages> option prunes the specified packages from the output,
+--prune <packages> option prunes the specified packages and their

 <packages> is a comma separated list of package names.